-On November 13, 2019, the Company announced the 2019 MRE for the Pine Point Project.
-The filing of the technical report on SEDAR www.sedar.com was announced on December 23, 2019.
+On November 13, 2019, the Company announced an updated Inferred MRE for the Pine Point Project (the "2019 MRE").
+The filing of the technical report on SEDAR www.sedar.com was completed December 24, 2019.
+The 2019 MRE was prepared by BBA and incorporates an expanded land position with open pit and underground mining scenarios.
+Cut-off grades are based on the estimated long-term metal prices, mining costs, metal recoveries, concentrate transport, and smelter costs.
 The Qualified Persons for BBA who authored the report are Jeffrey Cassoff, P. Eng., Colin Hardie, P. Eng., and Pierre-Luc Richard, P. Geo.